-The law states, rather baldly, that is legal to track any vehicle as long as the driver is aware they are being tracked.
+The law states, rather baldly, that it is legal to track any vehicle as long as the driver is aware they are being tracked.
 For taxi drivers and fleet delivery workers, this means they should have signed a declaration as part of their Terms & Conditions as an employee.
 As the data collected from vehicle trackers refers to a specific driver, employers need to be aware of the requirements of the Data Protection Act on the collection, use and sharing of 'personal data'.
-As part of the T&Cs the company policy document should state
+As part of the T&Cs, the company policy document should state

-- the details of how the vehicle tracker works
+- The details of how the vehicle tracker works.

-- the precise nature of the information recorded
+- The precise nature of the information recorded.

-- the reason for implementing the vehicle tracker
+- The reason for implementing the vehicle tracker.

-- the benefits to both the business and the individual.
+- The benefits to both the business and the individual.

-An experienced HR manager or legal advisor with a background in dealing with employee rights will be able to draw up a safe, solid agreement covering all bases.
-But the simple legal status can get more confusing.
-Technically any covert vehicle tracking is illegal.
-There are exceptions (and red tape) for the police and intelligence services, but strictly speaking civilians are breaking the law if they track a vehicle secretly.
+An experienced HR manager or legal advisor with a background in employee rights will be able to draw up a safe, solid agreement covering all bases.
+But the simple legal status can get more confusing when you look at less straightforward cases.
+Technically, any covert vehicle tracking is illegal.
+There are exceptions (and red tape) for the police and intelligence services, but strictly speaking, civilians are breaking the law if they track a vehicle secretly.
 Why can that lead to legal grey areas?
 If a case can be made that the vehicle tracking was part of a covert investigation into the drivers' illegal activities, then it can be, if not legally permitted, certainly overlooked.